Toll Free:

 Understanding E-commerce Architectures

-Headless e-commerce separates the front end and the back end of an e-commerce platform, providing for independent management and updates.
+Headless e-commerce separates an e-commerce platform’s front and back end, providing for independent management and updates.
 This splitting, made possible by APIs—the so-called Application Programming Interfaces — allows for a seamless experience on different devices.

-Conversely, composable commerce is a modular strategy that involves disassembling the platform into exchangeable components or microservices.
-It enables businesses to link the best solutions for different functions like cart and checkout.
+Conversely, composable commerce is a modular strategy that disassembles the platform into exchangeable components or microservices.
+It enables businesses to link the best solutions for functions like cart and checkout.

 These approaches give businesses the opportunity to develop unique, agile e-commerce platforms that fit their particular needs and improve customer satisfaction.
 The decision to choose composable commerce vs headless ecommerce depends upon individual business requirements.